Here's How Much You Pay For Petrol And Diesel Today

-Petrol and diesel prices kept unchanged on Tuesday compared to the previous day.
-With effect from 6 am on Tuesday, petrol prices stood at Rs 73 per litre in Delhi and Rs 78.59 per litre in Mumbai, according to notifications from Indian Oil Corporation.
-Diesel prices remained at Rs 66.66 per litre and Rs 69.81 per litre in Delhi and Mumbai respectively, according to Indian Oil, the country's largest fuel retailer.
-On Monday, state-run oil marketing companies had marginally cut the domestic fuel prices.
+Domestic petrol and diesel prices were kept unchanged on Wednesday compared to the previous day.
+With effect from 6 am on Tuesday, the price of petrol stood at Rs 73 per litre in Delhi and Rs 78.59 per litre in Mumbai, according to notifications from Indian Oil Corporation.
+The rate of diesel remained at Rs 66.66 per litre and Rs 69.81 per litre respectively, according to Indian Oil Corporation (IOC), the country's largest fuel retailer.
+Wednesday's revision marked a second straight day when petrol prices were kept unchanged in the metros, and a third day in a row in case of diesel.

-Here are the domestic prices of petrol and diesel today in Delhi, Mumbai, Kolkata and Chennai:
+Here's how domestic petrol and diesel prices have been changed in Delhi, Mumbai, Kolkata and Chennai over the past week:

+Petrol and diesel prices have largely remained steady this month.
+While the fuel prices have been hiked only once this month, the price of petrol has been cut three times so far in May.
+The price of diesel has been reduced twice this month.

 Petrol price today (in rupees per litre)